-How a son or daughter with an addiction affects the whole family
+How a son or daughter with an dependency issues affects the whole family

-Whole families can seem to go to pieces when there is a son or daughter using drugs or alcohol.
-Parents fall out with each other over how to handle the situation, while other sons or daughters can get blamed for being a bad example.
-The drug user gets so much attention that others are neglected.
-Rows and bad language upset the peace.
-If peace and love are the oxygen of life, then the whole family is gasping for breath.
+Whole families can seem to go to pieces when there is a son or daughter using substances.
+Parents can fall out with each other over how to handle the situation, while other sons or daughters can get blamed for being a bad example. .

 Even if you are the only person in the family who recognises the alcohol or drug problem, it is worth while getting support for yourself, from a friend or a trusted teacher or a counsellor.

-Community Alcohol Services and Community Drug Services are run by many Health Boards and are generally free.
+Community Alcohol Services and Community Drug Services are run by the HSE and are generally free.
 Many provide support and information for families to maintain their dignity and sanity when a family member is abusing drugs or alcohol.

 See the Drugs.ie Services Directory for a list of services.

 Find a list of national Family Support Workers here